Understanding useReducer in React

 initialState:

-→ Starts with an empty array[]
+→ Starts with an empty array[]representing the cart.reducer function:

 Cart component: